0xa1bed0/mkenv/README.md

 - Offer mkenv as a hosted/managed service (SaaS)
 - Embed mkenv into a commercial product
 - Build or sell a commercial competitor based on mkenv

-### 🏢 mkenv Enterprise
-A separate **closed-source enterprise edition** is available from
-**Albedo Technologies SRL**
-with additional features (e.g., team policies, security controls, orchestration).

-The enterprise edition is a separate product and not part of this repository.